 WESTSIDE GIRLS LACROSSE Sponsor: Mrs. Anne Dahl – Westside Lacrosse teaches students the fundamentals as well as strategies of quality collegiate lacrosse programs.
 Coached by former collegiate lacrosse players, the Westside Lacrosse program is a strong contender in the Nebraska High School Lacrosse Association.
 Join us in the fastest growing sport in the United States.

-WESTSIDE FISHING CLUB Sponsor: Mr. Bombac – This club will give students an opportunity to learn more about fishing techniques, strategies and environmental concepts.
+WESTSIDE FISHING CLUB Sponsor: Mr. John Bombac – This club will give students an opportunity to learn more about fishing techniques, strategies and environmental concepts.

 WESTSIDE RUGBY FOOTBALL CLUB Sponsor: Mr. Matt Bova – Westside RFC teaches, plays and appreciates the sport of rugby with an emphasis on sportsmanship.
 WHS RFC plays under Great Plains Rugby Union.